garage-milan/spring-boot-continuous-delivery/Readme.md

     <img src="media/BluemixSlackIntegration.png" width="500">

-4. Click the "Create" button in the bottom right area of the window to instruct Bluemix to create a toolchain for you using the defined settings.
+4. Click the "Create" button in the bottom right area of the window to instruct IBM Cloud to create a toolchain for you using the defined settings.

     <img src="media/BluemixCreateButton.png" width="200">